Deportation of the Crimean Tatars: Deportation

 Officially due to the collaboration with the Axis powers during World War II, the Soviet government collectively punished ten ethnic minorities, among them the Crimean Tatars.
 Punishment included deportation to distant regions of Central Asia and Siberia.
-Soviet accounts of the late 1940s indict the Crimean Tatars as an ethnicity of traitors.
-Although the Crimean Tatars denied that they had committed treason, this idea was widely accepted during the Soviet period and persists in the Russian scholarly and popular literature.
+Soviet accounts of the late 1940s indict the Crimean Tatars collectively as an ethnicity of traitors.
+Although the Crimean Tatars denied that they had committed universal treason, this idea persisted during the Soviet period and Russian scholarly and popular literature.